Madonna del Sasso

-The Madonna del Sasso (Our Lady of the Rock) in Orselina above Locarno is the most important sanctuary in the Italian-speaking part of Switzerland.
+The Madonna del Sasso (Our Lady of the Rock) in Orselina is the most important sanctuary in the Italian-speaking part of Switzerland.
 For centuries, pilgrims would walk to the Sacred Mountain where, according to the tradition, the Virgin Mary appeared (1480).
 Two routes are possible: the steep Via Crucis or the trails in the natural valley where a few chapels are located.
 If you prefer comfort, you may take the funicular railway that leaves from Locarno.
-Numerous works of art - stuccoes, frescoes, ex votos (offerings to saints), Bramantino and Ciseri canvases - were revitalized by the restoration completed in 2013
+Numerous works of art preserved in the sanctuary - stuccoes, frescoes, ex votos (offerings to saints), Bramantino and Ciseri canvases - were revitalized by the restoration completed in 2013

 Restoration of the basilica of the Madonna del Sasso have been completed in 2013.
 For those who are already acquainted with the Sacro Monte, it could be a good occasion to revisit it.
 For those that are going up for the first time, you will discover a site valuable for its location, history and artistic and spiritual riches.
 The architectural complex includes, aside from the basilica and the Franciscan convent located at the tip of a sharp-cornered rock, the church of Annunciation, the Via Crucis and other chapels.

 The tradition narrates that in 1480 brother Bartolomeo of Ivrea had an apparition of Virgin Mary with the Infant on this hill.
 The population's devotion led them to build a first chapel.
 In the following centuries the idea of the Sacro Monte arose which is a widespread religious architectural form in the Lake region: an ensemble of churches and chapels located along a course of devotion and integrated into a fascinating and isolated natural environment.